 Two is one, one is none, right?
-The big problem about Doomsday is that no one knows exactly how it will unfold.
+The big problem with disasters and emergencies is that you don’t know exactly how they’ll unfold.
 It’s hard enough to predict election results, let alone how an entire society will reshape following a mass catastrophe.

 Let’s make a habit of always asking ourselves the crucial question of “That might not work, then what?”

 The secondary route out of the town or city might be blocked.
 Then what?